 So, Can You Mix Different Grades Of Gas?

-If you do notice the engine knocking after adding Regular fuel, you may be able to resolve the issue by pouring an octane booster into the tank.
+If you do notice the engine knocking after adding Regular fuel, you may be able to resolve the issue by pouring an octane booster into the fuel tank.